 Once the account is operational, you need to follow the below steps:

 - Now you need a Dematerialisation request form (DRF) to surrender your shares.
 Your depository participant will give it to you.
 Use one DRF for a single company’s shares.

-- Fill up the form with details such as account holder’s name, DP ID, demat account number, number of securities to be dematerialised, name of the security (as it is on the certificate) and the face value of the security etc.
+- Fill up the form with details such as the account holder’s name, DP ID, Demat account number, the number of securities to be dematerialized, name of the security (as it is on the certificate), and the face value of the security, etc.